 Copy of beneficiary's Social Security Award Letter, showing the type of benefit received (e.g., Retirement, Disability, Survivor's) and the claim number (Social Security number).
 If you request an Award Letter from the SSA website, you can specify which information you want it to include (e.g., Medicare eligibility dates, date of birth).
 It is recommended to include all available information on the Award Letter.

-Guaranteed funds (cashier's check, certified check, or money order) payable to pooled trust organization for the initial deposit
+Guaranteed funds (cashier's check, certified check, or money order) payable to pooled trust organization for the initial deposit.
+The amount varies by trust.

 For help determining the appropriate amount to contribute each month to eliminate your spend-down and obtain the Medicare Savings Program, you can use this Excel worksheet.

-Eventually, Medicaid will reduce your spend-down to zero retroactively to the month you began contributing to the trust.
+If you choose to submit the trust documents along with your Medicaid application, it may take 90 days for Medicaid to approve the application with the trust.
+In your cover letter you can ask Medicaid to initially approve your application with a spend-down, and to process the trust separately after your application is approved.
+This way you can enroll in a Managed Long Term Care plan right away, or if you've applied based on "Immediate Need," start receiving home care services right away.
+Eventually, you will ask Medicaid to reduce your spend-down to zero retroactively to the month you began contributing to the trust.
 For this to work, you must continue sending your contribution to the trust every month.
 However, once you are approved for Medicaid homecare with a spend-down, you will be expected to pay your spend-down to your Managed Long-Term Care plan every month, which you will be unable to do because you're sending it to the trust.
 You can explain to the plan that your spend-down will eventually be retroactively reduced to zero, and therefore the plan will be able to back-bill Medicaid for the spend-down.

 If you have been approved for either SSDI or SSI benefits on the basis of a disability, then all you have to send to prove disability is a copy of your SSA Award Letter stating that you are disabled.
 Otherwise, you need to send the documents below and ask the DSS for a disability determination.